 HERMANS

-I saw him in my rearview mirror, the speed limit was 50 but he was doing 70 and climbing.
-Three car lengths ahead of me in the right lane was a Nissan Sentra minding its own business.
-It's left turn signal came on indicating his intention to move into my lane at a safe clip.
-I let off the gas to give him his space; it was at that moment that I looked up in my rear view mirror and here came the Cadillac.
-With no turn signal, he came around my left, his turn was too wide.
-Just as the Sentra came into the lane in front of me, I saw the driver's window roll down.
+A Nissan Sentra minding its own business three car lengths ahead of me in the right lane.
+Its left turn signal came on, indicating its intention to move into my lane at a safe clip.
+I let off the gas to give him his space; at that moment, I looked up in my rearview mirror, and here came the Cadillac.
+With no turn signal, he came around my left; his turn was too broad.
+Just as the Sentra entered the lane before me, I saw the driver's window roll down.
 The Cadillac shot in from the left lane and bumped the Nissan off the road, sending it up the embankment.
-I could see the driver trying to wrest control of his vehicle as he frantically turned it left and then right but to no avail.
-The external force of the SUV bumping the Nissan off of the road was too strong for the driver to do anything.
-It spun up the embankment and paused for a mere second before it came tumbling back down end over end.
+I could see the driver trying to wrest control of his vehicle as he frantically turned it left and right, but to no avail.
+The external force of the SUV bumping the Nissan off the road was too strong for the driver to do anything.
+It spun up the embankment and paused for a mere second before tumbling back down end over end.
 The driver was ejected at some point while his vehicle was totaled.
-Whoever was behind the wheel of the Cadillac never stopped to help, he just drove off as if nothing happened.
-I pulled over and grabbed my flashlight and got out of my own car and ran back down to look for the driver of the Nissan.
+Whoever was behind the wheel of the Cadillac never stopped to help; he just drove off as if nothing happened.
+I pulled over, grabbed my flashlight, got out of my own car, and ran back down to look for the driver of the Nissan.
 To my surprise there was no one else on the road at the time of the accident, there was just myself as the witness, the idiot who caused the accident, and the man who got into the wreck as the result of someone using his oversized car as an extension of his ego.

-"I'm Herman, I saw everything that happened.
-I called 911, help is on the way."
-He kept trying to say something but I didn't want him to expend any more energy.
-"Don't try to talk sir, just relax."
+"I'm Herman.
+I saw everything that happened.
+I called 911; help is on the way."
+He kept trying to say something, but I didn't want him to expend any more energy.
+"Don't try to talk, sir.
+Just relax."

 "Thank God," he sighed.
 "If I asked you to pray with me before I died, I would have been fucked if you were an atheist."

-He managed a chuckle and I'm not sure if I laughed or cried but he scolded me, "No time for that shit!
-You pray your way and I'll pray mine okay?"
+He managed a chuckle, and I'm not sure if I laughed or cried, but he scolded me, "No time for that shit!
+You pray your way, and I'll pray mine, okay?"

 "Okay," I nodded.